Kristina01111000/lavendersite/README.md

 stopped the store, disconnected from paypal send update and invoice for the rest of the year -> done email her again in 2 weeks
+- Switch admin email to temp so idon;t get so many emails?